sut-ai/notes/notebooks/22_reinforcement_learning_from_q_value_till_the_end/index.md

 ## Epsilon greedy strategy

 The tradeoff between exploration and exploitation is fundamental. the simplest way to force exploration is using **epsilon greedy strategy**.
 This method does a random action with a small probability of $\epsilon$ (exploration) and with a probability of $(1 - \epsilon)$ does the current policy action (exploitation).
-The problem with random actions is that you do eventually explore the space, but keep thrashing around once learning is done. one solution is to start with a higher ϵ rate and as the agent explores the environment, the ϵ rate decreases and the agent starts to exploit the environment.
+The problem with random actions is that you do eventually explore the space, but keep thrashing around once learning is done. one solution is to start with a higher $\epsilon$ rate and as the agent explores the environment, the ϵ rate decreases and the agent starts to exploit the environment.

 ## Exploration functions

 Another solution is to use **exploration functions**.
 For example, this function can take a value estimate u and a visit count n, and return an optimistic utility, e.g. $f(u,n) = v + \frac{k}{n}$ . we are counting how many times we did some random action. if it had yet to reach a fixed amount, we should try it more often and if it doesn't return a good output we should just stop exploring it.
 So we’ll use a modified Q-update:

 $$Q(s,a) \leftarrow _\alpha R(s,a,s') + \gamma max_a' f(Q(s',a'),N(s',a'))$$

 in above equation k is fixed.
 Q is the optimistic utility which is given to f as v. and n is the number of times we visited s' after doing action a' starting from s. which means when the n is low we get to try those actions more often.

 # Regret